seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 That tempts most cunningly: but be not tempted.

 **CRESSIDA**
-Do you think I will?...
+Do you think I will? ...

 **TROILUS**
 ...
 No.